 This tire is a popular choice for boat trailer brands like Regency, Lund, Nitro, and Mako and cargo trailer brands like Lark United, Big Tex, and Miska.

-- Bubbles may appear on the tire’s sidewall
+- Cons: Bubbles may appear on the tire’s sidewall.

 A popular choice for RVs, this tire has a double steel-belted construction with polyester plies arranged at a 90-degree angle.
 This construction gives the tire the required strength and stability for towing livestock trailers, cargo trailers, travel trailers, and other heavyweight vehicles.
 It is also very durable, and its radial construction ensures a smooth ride.